 With February being Women in Horror Month, there were a lot of lists flying around.
 Lists of badass female characters, amazing female directors, fantastic female writers, you name it!
 One movie that showed up on a lot of these lists was Jennifer’s Body.

 I first saw Jennifer’s Body not long after it was released.
 It was fun, I enjoyed myself, and seeing Adam Brody play a total slimeball was immensely entertaining for me.
 However, seeing Jennifer’s Body on these lists surprised me.
 I didn’t remember being blown away by any crazy feminist undertones, or feeling that the female characters were any different than stereotypes we’ve seen a million times in horror movies.
-Then again, when I was in my mid-twenties, maybe this wasn’t something I was actively looking for, so I opted to give it another watch.
+Then again, when I was in my mid-twenties, I was naive about these things, and hadn’t closely thought about my own experiences.
+So, I opted to give it another watch.

 Two things struck me as I took a good look at my Blu-ray case.
 One: the tag on the back says “She’s Even Hotter on Blu-ray!” and promises a “seductive cheerleader” and “steamy action.”
 Ew.
 Strike one.
 Two: this movie was written by a woman, and directed by a woman (Diablo Cody of Juno and Karyn Kusama of Girlfight, respectively).
 I have to say, now I was REALLY intrigued…how in the hell does a supposedly feminist movie made by women get marketed like this?